LivingLegacyMedia/vowbound/chapter_11.md

 It was different this time.
 Deeper.
 More expansive.
 Where before Cassian had seen abstract impressions of value—flickers and shimmers representing what things were worth—now he saw the entire web of exchange that connected the palace.

 Every person, every object, every obligation and debt and gift.
 Threads of value linking everything to everything else in an impossibly complex tapestry.
-The new coin was showing him something his coin couldn't—not just what things were worth, but how they grew.
+The new coin was showing him something his coin couldn't—what things were worth, yes, but also how they grew.
 How they connected.
 How value propagated through time.

 At the center of it all, the presence waited.